Michael137/michael137.github.io/_posts/2020-08-27-branch-stats.md

 ## Compiling
 In the above code we assume a 64-bit architecture.
 In the original snippet, U. Drepper accounted for 32-bit systems as well.

 On some systems you will have to tell GCC not to produce a position independent executable (PIE) using: `-no-pie`.
-Also this technique assumes your project is compiled using the GNU assembler.
+Also this technique assumes your project is assembled using the GNU assembler.

 The C++ standard forbids the expression grouping we did in the `debugpred__` define.
 For us it's a non-issue since GCC supports it.